Distribution of Frobenius elements in families of Galois extensions: Introduction

 \item[(\textbf{LI})] We assume LI$^-$.
 Moreover, we assume that $L(\frac 12,L/\Q,\chi)\neq 0$ if $\chi$ is an orthogonal or unitary irreducible character of $G^+$, and that for any symplectic irreducible character $\chi$ of $G^+$ one has the uniform bound ${\rm ord}_{s=\frac 12}L(s,L/\Q,\chi)\leq M_0$ (see Theorem~\ref{theorem Frobenius Schur} for the definition of orthogonal, unitary, and symplectic character).
 Finally, we assume that for every $\beta\in (0,1)\setminus \{ \tfrac 12\}$ and $ \chi \in \Irr(G^+)$, $L(\beta,L/\Q,\chi) \neq 0$.

 \end{enumerate}

 \begin{remark} We actually believe that a stronger statement holds (say LI$^+$), that is in addition to LI, for any symplectic character $\chi\in \Irr(G^+)$, we have that (in other words, $L(\frac 12,L/\Q,\chi)=0$ may only occur as a consequence of $W(\chi)=-1$).
 Hypothesis LI$^{+}$ generalizes its counterpart for Dirichlet $L$-functions.
-In this case there is partial progress in~\cite{MN-AP} and~\cite{LR}; see also the very interesting discussions on linear independence properties of $L$-function zeros in general.
+In this case there is theoretical progress in~\cite{MN-AP} and~\cite{LR} (see also the very interesting discussions therein on linear independence properties of $L$-function zeros in general) as well as computational verification up to a fixed height (see~\cite{BT,MOT}).
 In the general case, the reason why Hypothesis LI includes a statement about vanishing at $s=\frac 12$ comes from the existence of Galois extensions $L/\Q$ with Galois group admitting a symplectic irreducible character $\chi$ of Artin root number $W(\chi)=-1$ (see \emph{e.g.}~\cite[Chapter 1, \S 4(ii)]{Mar} for the definition), so that\footnote{The first examples exhibiting such a real zero were found by Armitage \cite{Ar} and Serre (see~\cite[\S 5.3.3]{Ng}).} $L(\frac 12,L/\Q,\chi)=0$.
 It is known~\cite{FrQu} that in the general case of a Galois extension of number fields $L/K$ the Artin root number of an orthogonal irreducible representation is $1$.
 LI asserts that for unitary characters associated to $L/\Q$, one has $W(\chi)\neq -1$ (this is not necessarily true for relative extensions $L/K$; see Example \ref{example ng}).

 \end{remark}

 We now give an explicit example to illustrate that Artin $L$-functions attached to irreducible characters $\chi$ of relative extensions are not primitive in general, and might vanish at $s=\frac 12$ for reasons independent of their root number. \begin{example}[Serre, see \emph{e.g.} {\cite[\S 5.3.3]{Ng}}] Let $L=\Q(\theta)$ where $\theta$ is a root of the $\Q$-irreducible polynomial $x^8-205x^6+13\,940x^4-378\,225x^2+3\,404\,025$.
 Serre shows that $L/\Q$ is Galois of group isomorphic to the quaternion group $\mathbb{H}_8$ of order $8$ and moreover that the only non-abelian irreducible character (denoted $\chi_5$ in \emph{loc. cit.}) of $G=\Gal(L/\Q)\simeq\mathbb{H}_8$ is symplectic of degree $2$ and satisfies $W(\chi_5)=-1$ so that $L(\frac 12,L/\Q,\chi_2)=0$.
 There are $5$ irreducible characters of $\mathbb{H}_8$ all real valued; $4$ of them have degree $1$ and thus correspond to the Kronecker symbol attached to a fundamental discriminant computed by Ng.
 Artin's factorisation property gives rise to the following decomposition of the Dedekind zeta function of $L$: